KingsBeCattz/MotorDriveUnit/README.md

 #include <Utils.h>
 ```

-3. Install any gamepad library you wish to use and map the input signals to the range -255 to 255 for compatibility.
+3. Install any gamepad library you wish to use and map the input signals to a range of -255 to 255.

 ## Classes and Functions